wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Hit and Run NOT resulting in significant bodily injury

-• OWI and a driving a minor
+• OWI and a driving minor

 • Making a false statement to the Department of Transportation